kubernetes-sigs/descheduler/keps/1397-evictions-in-background/README.md

 The descheduler will not observe whether a pod was ultimately evicted.
 Only provide a summary about how many pods were requested to be evacuated.
-If needed, another metric `pod_evacuations_in_progress` for counting the number of evacutions that are reconciled can be introduced.
+If needed, another metric `pod_evacuations_in_progress` for counting the number of evacuations that are reconciled can be introduced.

 ### Open Questions [optional]

 This is where to call out areas of the design that require closure before deciding to implement the design.

-* The evacution API proposal mentions the evacuation instigator should remove its intent when the evacuation is no longer necessary.
+* The evacuation API proposal mentions the evacuation instigator should remove its intent when the evacuation is no longer necessary.
   Should each descheduling cycle reset all the eviction requests or wait until some of the eviction requests were completed